James Birren: Career

-After retiring from UCLA he focused on his Guided Autobiography (GAB) program and in 2003 he founded the Birren Center for Autobiographical Studies with Dr. Cheryl Svensson, Ph.D., and a small group of close associates.
-Dr. Svensson is the Director of the Center which has trained 623 Guided Autobiography instructors in 32 countries.
-GAB is a 6 to 8 weeks program in which participants write 2 pages each week on 10 different subjects like Family, Money, Death, and Sex.
+After retiring from UCLA he focused on his Guided Autobiography (GAB) program and in 2003 he founded the Birren Center for Autobiographical Studies with Cheryl Svensson, Ph.D., and a small group of close associates.
+Dr. Svensson is the director of the Center which has trained 678 Guided Autobiography instructors in 32 countries.
+It is now a non-profit organization.
+GAB is a 6 to 8-week program in which participants write 2 pages each week on 10 different subjects like Family, Money, Death, and Sex.
 It is about subjects in the writer’s life, not a chronological presentation.
-Dr. Birren described GAB as "therapeutic but not "therapy".
+Birren described GAB as "therapeutic" but not "therapy".